AS-Bridge: A Bidirectional Generative Framework Bridging Next-Generation Astronomical Surveys: Experiments

 \subsubsection{LSST $\leftrightarrow$ Euclid}

 AS-Bridge learns to reconstruct typical in-distribution galaxy morphologies from the noisy fusion of LSST and Euclid observations.
-As shown in Fig.~\ref{fig:bidirectional_lsst_euclid_bridge}, for common systems such as high-inclination disk galaxies, the model accurately recovers the elongated structure, demonstrating that it successfully captures the dominant galaxy population.
+As shown in Fig.~\ref{fig:lens}, for common systems such as high-inclination disk galaxies, the model accurately recovers the elongated structure, demonstrating that it successfully captures the dominant galaxy population.

-However, for rare galaxy–galaxy strong-lensing systems, the model exhibits a systematic reconstruction failure.
-This behavior arises because AS-Bridge has implicitly learned the statistical priors of regular galaxies, such as centrally concentrated brightness profiles and smooth curvature patterns.
-Small deviations from these learned priors—even when barely perceptible to the human eye—can fall outside the learned distribution and lead to incorrect reconstructions.
+However, for rare galaxy--galaxy strong-lensing systems, the model exhibits a systematic reconstruction failure.
+This behavior arises because AS-Bridge is trained predominantly on regular galaxies and therefore learns the high-density modes of the regular-galaxy prior, such as centrally concentrated brightness profiles and smooth curvature patterns.
+Cross-survey translation is ill-posed, so the model balances consistency with the source observation against likelihood under the target-survey distribution.
+Rare lensing structures occupy low-density regions of this distribution and can be projected toward nearby high-likelihood regular morphologies during reconstruction.

 In Fig.~\ref{fig:lens}, the model reconstructs the arc of a partially observable Einstein ring as a three point-source system.
 This discrepancy between the true Euclid observation and the AS-Bridge Euclid reconstruction provides a natural signal for anomaly and rare-event detection.